Capture of Southern Naval Base: Military base

 In 1961 a 200-meter canal was built, linking Donuzlav bay to the settlement of Novoozerne.
 Since then, the region's economy has benefited from the Southern Naval Base.
 After the separation of the Black Sea Fleet, the base passed under the control of Ukraine.
 The Southern Naval Base of Ukraine was created.
-Joint exercises between NATO and Ukraine, "Operation Sea Breeze", took place at Donuzlav, which drew disapproval from Russia, as well as the pro-Russian forces of the peninsula.
+Joint exercises between NATO and Ukraine, Exercize Sea Breeze, took place at Donuzlav, in 1997, which drew disapproval from Russia, as well as the pro-Russian forces of the peninsula.

 At the beginning of the blockade, the following military units and naval units of Ukraine were moored in Novoozerne: 257 combined armaments and assets (air force A4290), a naval intelligence station (A / 343 military unit), the Southern Naval Base Ukraine (air force A2506) and 21 districts of the coastal surveillance system (airborne A4249).
 Also, in the Donuzlav area in the village Mirny is an abandoned naval air station, home of Be-12 flying boats and Ka-25 and Ka-27 helicopters, all of them designed for anti-submarine warfare.

 As of March 2014, the ships of five brigades of surface ships of the Naval Forces were based in Novoozerne: